gaseri/website/docs/en/teaching/programmes/revision-2021-2022/CO.md

 ### Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences

 It is anticipated to make periodical evaluations for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Department of Informatics).
 In the last week of classes, students will evaluate the quality of classes using an anonymous questionnaire.
-Students’ achievements in the course will also be analysed (percentage of students who passed the course and their average grade).
+Students' achievements in the course will also be analysed (percentage of students who passed the course and their average grade).

 [^1]: **Important:** Enter the appropriate proportion of ECTS credits for each activity so that the total number of credits equals the ECTS value of the course.
 Use empty fields for additional activities.